 Axcel Accutouch Carbon Pro Sight

-The Accu-Click allows you to pre-set different distances such as 20 yards, 30 yards etc., and then, you can pick the distance you need and click straight to that setting.
+The Accu-Click allows you to pre-set different distances such as 20 yards, 30 yards etc. Then, you can pick the distance you need and click straight to that setting.
 The rear facing sight scale is easily visible with the sight pointer standing out very clearly.

 As well as being able to smoothly slide to whatever distance you choose it is also possible to adjust for 2nd and 3rd axis with a windage lock that will stop the windage knob from turning when it is locked.